mrvautin/githubdocs/README.md

 3. Start application: `npm start`
 4. Go to  [http://127.0.0.1:5555](http://127.0.0.1:5555) in your browser

+### Markdown files

+The docs menu and files are built using files from your Github repo set in the config.
+Files should have the title of the doc in a single markdown hash/# (HTML = H1) tag in the file.
+This is used to build the slug of the doc and the menu title etc.

+See example docs here: [https://github.com/mrvautin/githubdocs/tree/master/exampleDocs](https://github.com/mrvautin/githubdocs/tree/master/exampleDocs)

+### Search

+Search is built using [Lunr.js](https://github.com/olivernn/lunr.js/).
+The index is built and stored in memory on startup.
+When searched from the client the API is called returning any matching docs from the embedded DB.
+The menu will then display the match docs.
+When the search term is removed, the full list of docs is returned.

 ### Config

 The config file is located here: `/config/config.json`.